 Leah Blankendaal loves new music.
 She loves talking about it, writing about it, and making it.
 All of this informs what she does.
 Before relocating to Melbourne in 2015, Leah completed a Bachelor of Music and a Master of Communication Studies at the University of Western Australia, where she was awarded the Dorothea Agnus Memorial Scholarship.
 Here she worked on the large scale music & photography installation A Thousand Facets, which was premiered at Kurb Gallery in 2013.
 Currently Leah writes for CutCommon and has written previously for artsHub, Xpress Magazine, the New Zealand Musicological Society and the Musicological Society of Australia.
 She produces Music in Melbourne and presents Australian Sounds on 3MBS. www.leahblankendaal.com

 Stephanie Eslake is the founder and editor of CutCommon, Australia’s online magazine for the young classical musician.
 She has degrees in both media and music and has been published in The Mercury, TasWeekend, Limelight Magazine, Aphra Magazine, The Courier Mail, The Daily Telegraph and RendezView, Adelaide Now, Young Opportunities Australia, Perth Now, The Herald Sun, and Warp Magazine – the latter of which she’s also worked as subeditor.
 The award-winning writer co-founded and ran Upbeat Monthly News for the University of Tasmania’s Conservatorium of Music, has written program notes for the Queensland and Tasmanian Symphony Orchestras, hosted features on Edge Radio 99.3 and ABC Classic FM, and worked in live broadcast production.
 In 2016 she was named a semi-finalist in the Tasmanian Young Achiever of the Year Awards.
-The classical saxophonist tutors woodwind and also loves working as Media and Digital Content Co-ordinator for the Tasmanian Writers’ Centre. www.stepheslake.com
+The classical saxophonist tutors woodwind and is associate degree writing tutor at Foundry, and was named the 2017 Hobart Young Citizen of the Year. www.stepheslake.com

 Sascha Kelly is a conductor, singer, writer & broadcaster.
 As her day job, she works in community radio, as Subscriptions Coordinator at 3MBS Fine Music Melbourne.
 She graduated from a Bachelor of Music majoring in Euphonium in 2010, and moved to Melbourne in 2013 to complete her Honours year in conducting.
 As a broadcaster, Sascha currently presents Music in Melbourne on 3MBS and writes for Limelight Magazine.
 Sascha has a passion for communicating about classical music and is a podcast nerd.